 Obligation to conduct environmental impact assessments

-1. Parties shall ensure that the potential effects on the marine environment of [planned] [proposed] activities under their jurisdiction or control, [which take place in areas beyond national jurisdiction] [which have an impact in areas beyond national jurisdiction], are assessed as set out in this Part.
+1. Parties shall ensure that the potential effects on the marine environment of planned activities under their jurisdiction or control, [which take place in areas beyond national jurisdiction] [which have an impact in areas beyond national jurisdiction], are assessed as set out in this Part before they are authorized.

 [2.
 On the basis of articles 204 to 206 of the Convention, Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to implement [the provisions of] this Part [and any further measures [on the conduct of environmental impact assessments] adopted by the Conference of the Parties].]

+OPTION I:

-3. When an activity conducted in areas within national jurisdiction is likely to have impacts in areas beyond national jurisdiction, Parties shall publish the reports of the results of any assessments conducted at the national level, including through the clearing-house mechanism.
+3. When Parties determine that a planned activity in marine areas within national jurisdiction is likely to have impacts in areas beyond national jurisdiction, Parties shall publish the reports of the results of any environmental impact assessments prepared under their national legislation, including through the clearing-house mechanism.

-[4.
-A Party may extend the application of this Agreement to planned activities under its jurisdiction or control, which take place in areas within national jurisdiction and are likely to have impacts in areas beyond national jurisdiction.
-In that case, it shall notify the [Secretary-General/depositary] accordingly, at the time of expressing its consent to be bound by this Agreement or at any time thereafter.]
+4. A Party may extend the application of this Part to planned activities under its jurisdiction or control, which take place in marine areas within national jurisdiction and are likely to have impacts in areas beyond national jurisdiction.
+In that case, it shall notify the [Secretary-General/depositary] accordingly, at the time of expressing its consent to be bound by this Agreement or at any time thereafter.

+OPTION II:

+3. Where a planned activity that is to be conducted in marine areas within national jurisdiction is likely to have more than a minor or transitory effect in areas beyond national jurisdiction, the Party with jurisdiction or control over such activity shall ensure that an environmental impact assessment of such activity is conducted in accordance with this Part or an assessment is conducted of such activity under the Party’s national legislation that is substantively equivalent to the assessment required under this Part.
+The Party shall:

+(a) Notify the Scientific and Technical Body in a timely manner so as to provide an opportunity for such body to provide comments during the public consultation process;

+(b) Ensure that the activity is subject to monitoring, reporting and review in the manner as provided in this Part;

+(c) Ensure that all reports regarding the activity are made public in the manner provided in this Part.

+OPTION III:

+3. Where a planned activity falling under the jurisdiction of a Party has the potential to have impacts/effects in areas beyond national jurisdiction and meets or exceeds the threshold criteria for the conduct of environmental impact assessments set out in this Part, it shall be subject to an environmental impact assessment that is substantively equivalent to the one required under this Part.
+The Party may request the Conference of the Parties to provide advice and assistance for conducting environmental impact assessment, as well as in determining if a planned activity under its jurisdiction may proceed as provided in article 38 paragraph 4, and monitoring, reporting and review of the authorized activities.

 Article 23